CMSgov/qpp-conversion-tool/ERROR_MESSAGES.md

 # Error messages
 Current list of all error messages being output by the converter.
-Any text in the following are considered variables to be filled in:`(Example)`
+Any text in the following format `(Example)` are considered variables to be filled in.

 ## List of errors that output to users upon decoding and encoding failures:
 * Unexpected exception occurred during conversion